 There are a number of costs involved with defending an Employment Tribunal Claim, some of which are easy to calculate and others which have a less obvious initial financial cost but will likely have a negative impact on your business.

-There are no longer Employment Tribunal fees to submit or respond to an Employment Tribunal Claim, but there may be other fees related to defending a Claim.
-For example, depending on the nature and complexity of the Claim, an expert witness for your business or a joint expert witness may need to be appointed.
-For example, a medical professional’s opinion might be helpful in respect of a disability discrimination claim.
-The fees for an expert witness that your business instructs will be payable by your business and generally a joint expert’s time spent producing a report and/or attending a hearing will be split 50:50 with the Claimant.
+Whilst there are no longer Employment Tribunal fees to submit or respond to an Employment Tribunal Claim, there may be other fees related to defending a Claim.
+Depending on the nature and complexity of the Claim, an expert witness for your business may need to be appointed.
+For example, a medical professional’s opinion might be helpful for disability discrimination claim.
+The fees for an expert witness to prepare a report and attend the Tribunal hearing, if necessary, will be payable by your business upfront and are unlikely to be recoverable even if you successfully defend the claim..

 The highest financial cost of defending an Employment Tribunal Claim is likely to be legal fees paid to a solicitor for helping to prepare the Response to the Claim and to prepare documents and represent your business at the Employment Tribunal.
-You can generally expect that the solicitor fees will be upwards of £10,000 dependent on complexity of the case and length of hearing.
-If you would like more information on our competitive fees in employment cases, please see here.
-There are also likely to be other legal fees relating to the costs of instructing a barrister if a specialist opinion is needed and often for advocacy at the final hearing and sometimes at a preliminary hearing.
+You can generally expect that the solicitor's fees will be upwards of £10,000 dependent on the complexity of the case and length of hearing.
+Find out more about our competitive fees for employment tribunal cases.
+There are also likely to be other legal fees if it is necessary to instruct a barrister where a specialist opinion is needed or for advocacy at the final hearing and sometimes at a preliminary hearing.

-Solicitors are required by the Solicitors Regulation Authority to provide a guide to total costs, average costs or range of costs on their website relating to advising and representing employers defending Employment Tribunal Claims for unfair dismissal or wrongful dismissal.
+Solicitors are required by the Solicitors Regulation Authority to provide costs information for the provision of advice and representation to employers in relation to defending claims in the Employment Tribunal brought by an employee for unfair dismissal or wrongful dismissal.
 Particularly when responding to those types of Claim it should be clear what your legal costs will be from the outset.

-There are other hidden financial costs such as the cost of your employees’ time in preparing your defence against a claim, whether this be gathering evidence, corresponding with advisers or preparing witness statements and attending hearings.
-This all distracts from running your core business and may have a negative impact on your business’ productivity and profitability, it may also lead to poor morale for those involved in additional work defending your business.
-Additionally, there is a risk that if your business is unsuccessful in defending an Employment Tribunal claim there may be reputational damage or risk of further claims being brought by other disgruntled employees.
+There are also other hidden financial costs when defending an Employment Tribunal claim as the time involved in preparing your defence can be significant, even when legally represented.
+This can include collating documents, gathering evidence, corresponding with advisers, preparing witness statements and attending hearings.
+This all distracts from running your core business and may harm your business’ productivity and profitability, it may also lead to poor morale for those involved in additional work defending your business.
+Additionally, there is a risk that if your business is unsuccessful in defending an Employment Tribunal claim, there may be reputational damage or risk of further claims being brought by other disgruntled employees.
+The press and public are usually allowed to attend tribunal hearings, and to listen to the evidence and outcome and Employment Tribunal judgments are published on the internet.

-In terms of the Claimant’s costs, in employment claims each side tends to bear its own costs and do not generally "follow the event".
-The Employment Tribunal will not necessarily make an order that the losing party pays the winning party's costs as is often the case in civil court litigation.
+In terms of the employee’s costs, in employment claims each side tends to bear its own costs and do not generally "follow the event".
+The Employment Tribunal will not usually make an order that the losing party pays the winning party's costs as is often the case in civil court litigation.

-However, it is possible to be liable for the other side’s costs in an employment matter.
+However, it is possible to be liable for the other side’s costs in an employment tribunal case.
 An Employment Tribunal must consider whether to make a costs or preparation time order if a party, or their representative, has acted vexatiously, abusively, disruptively, or otherwise unreasonably in the bringing or conducting of the proceedings, or if any Claim made had no reasonable prospects of success.
-It Is also possible for an Employment Tribunal to make such as order if a party has been in breach of any order or practice direction or if a hearing has been postponed or adjourned on the application of a party.
+It is also possible for an Employment Tribunal to make a costs order if a party has been in breach of any order or practice direction or if a hearing has been postponed or adjourned on the application of a party.

 What compensation can an employer expect to pay out?